|Click for weather information local to the gauge site.|

 Almost all of the runs below have some basic information about the run: the length, the class, and a tag indicating which guidebook the information was taken from (see the above table for a list of tags).
 The page numbers (where given) are for the specified edition of the guide.
 The class ratings listed here never include all the nuances in the guidebook.
 Note very carefully that the information supplied here is intended only as an aid to selecting runs which might appeal to you.
 Different authors rate runs differently, some runs have significant rapids and hazards not covered by the ratings given here, and ratings change with flow.
 Also, only a fraction of the information in the guidebooks is presented here.
 PLEASE CONSULT AN APPLICABLE GUIDEBOOK before selecting a run to paddle.

 Note also that the class rating will sometimes have a qualifier appended in parentheses.
 If the rating (for example) were given as III to IV, then this means the run is generally considered Class III to IV at normal flows.
 If the rating were III to IV (V) instead, then that would mean the run was class III to IV overall, but that it contained class V rapid(s).
 If the rating were III to IV (P) instead, then that would mean the run was class III to IV overall, but that it contained portage(s).
-Note: for various reasons (e.g. qualifier omissions in guidebooks, or the river's changed), some entries that need a qualifier might not show one.
+Note: for various reasons (e.g. qualifier omissions in guidebooks, or the river's changed), some entries that should have a qualifier might not show one.
 So, if you don't see a qualifier for a given run, then don't assume that one doesn't apply.

 Return to Index.